MrBounty/ZipponData/README.md

 # Array

 All data type have an array equivalent.
-To use an array, you need to first encode it using `allocEncodArray` before writing it.
+To write an array, you need to first encode it using `allocEncodArray` before writing it.
 This use an allocator so you need to free what it return.

 When read, an array is just the raw bytes.
 To get the data itself, you need to create an `ArrayIterator`.
 Here an example: